 The fact that most people don't think about flood protection until after they build does little to loosen their emotional ties to property, or to make it any easier for public officials to ban such building in the first place.
 But while limits on certain kinds of flood-plain development are probably the only sure cure for urban flood losses, flat bans on floodplain development are probably as unnecessary as they are unworkable.

 These "urban effects" have generally happy consequences in rural areas downwind from cities.
-METROMEX researchers found for example that, because of the extra rain, crop yields on the Illinois side of St. Louis averaged 3 to 4 percent higher than normal.
+Metromex researchers found for example that, because of the extra rain, crop yields on the Illinois side of St. Louis averaged three to four percent higher than normal.
 (Into each life more than a little rain must fall, however; the study also found that the same farmers suffered increased hail damage which in turn boosted crop insurance premiums an average $63 per farmer.)

 The implications of these conclusions for engineers and planners—not to mention taxpayers—are sobering.
-In Chicago, storm sewer systems are generally designed to accommodate rains recurring every 5 to 10 years, on average, while such rains are actually occurring every year or two.
-(Money is a limit on storm sewer design as well.
-It is often cheaper to "store" excess rainwater in traffic underpasses than to construct expensive sewers.)
+In Chicago, storm sewer systems are generally designed to accommodate rains recurring every five to ten years, on average, while such rains are actually occurring every year or two.
+(Money is a limit on expanding such systems; it is often cheaper to "store" excess rainwater in traffic underpasses than to construct expensive sewers.)
 When it rains in urban areas, it really does pour.

 An invisible menace